-The program in Educational Administration is approved by the Educational Leadership Constituent Council (ELCC).
+EDUCATIONAL ADMINISTRATION Overview The program in Educational Administration is approved by the Educational Leadership Constituent Council (ELCC).
 The program is designed to provide students/candidates with opportunities to study and apply theories, standards, and practices in educational administration and to prepare them for leadership positions in public and private schools and schools for special populations.
 The degree/certification program requires a developmental portfolio containing ELCC Standards performance artifacts collected throughout the candidate's coursework.
-The Capstone experience of the program is an oral and written presentation of the portfolio to members of the faculty.
+The Capstone experience of the program is an oral and written presentation to members of the faculty.
 The Master of Science degree is a carefully designed program which may be modified for those interested in administration at the higher education level.
 Maryland certification as an Administrator I (assistant principal or supervisor) and Pennsylvania certification as a K-12 principal or K-12 Supervisor of Curriculum and Instruction require completion of an administrative internship upon completion of the master's degree.
 Maryland certification as an Administrator II (principal) also requires evidence of a qualifying score on the School Leader Licensure Assessment (SLLA).
 Pennsylvania students seeking certification as a K-12 principal or Supervisor of Curriculum and Instruction should meet with the Coordinator of the Graduate Program in Educational Administration regarding Licensure Assessment requirements.
 All programs in Educational Administration have been evaluated and approved by the Maryland State Department of Education.
 Pennsylvania State Department of Education guidelines are addressed during the advisement process for students seeking employment and/or licensure in Pennsylvania.

-Pre-matriculation
+Pre-matriculation It is highly recommended that students who wish to become public school administrators complete three (3) years of successful teaching prior to entering the program.
+Students must:

-- submit an Application for Graduate Study with the non-refundable application fee; - submit an official transcript of bachelor's degree (minimum of 3.00 GPA\) from an accredited institution; - submit three letters of reference; - submit satisfactory scores from one of the following tests: Praxis I and II, NTE, GRE, or MAT; and - develop a program plan in consultation with the program coordinator. - \ Students not meeting this criterion may be admitted to the program on a conditional basis.
-Matriculation status will be reviewed after the student has completed nine credits in the program.
+- submit an Application for Graduate Study with the non-refundable application fee - submit an official transcript of bachelor's degree (minimum of 3.00 GPA\) from an accredited institution - submit three letters of reference - develop a program plan in consultation with the program coordinator. - \ Students not meeting this criterion may be admitted to the program on a conditional basis.
+Matriculation status will be review after the student has completed nine credits in the program.
+Matriculation Students must: